 The mighty George Bonnor: the biggest hitter in Australian cricket

 With the spring now upon us and football seasons coming to a close, sporting minds across the country are turning their thoughts to cricket.
-This week, Orange City Life looks back at the colourful career of big-hitting Orange cricket identity George Bonnor for whom the Orange District Cricket Club’s Bonnor Cup is named
+This week, Orange City Life looks back at the colourful career of big-hitting Orange cricket identity George Bonnor for whom the Orange District Cricket Club’s Bonnor Cup is named.

-While the annals of Australian cricket are filled with the names of many talented players, there are few in the latter decades of the 19th century whose reputations shine as bright as that of George John Bonner.
+While the annals of Australian cricket are filled with the names of many talented players, there are few in the latter decades of the 19th century whose reputations shine as bright as that of George John Bonnor.

 Statisticians looking at the bare numbers of his cricketing career might easily overlook Bonnor, but in real life that was much harder to do.
 At 6 foot 6 inches, Bonnor was a giant man for his day.
-By all accounts he was a striking figure, handsome and an extraordinary all-round athlete, and none were quicker to say so than Bonner himself.
+By all accounts he was a striking figure, handsome and an extraordinary all-round athlete, and none were quicker to say so than Bonnor himself.

 Born in Bathurst in 1855, Bonnor moved to Orange in 1887, where he worked as a produce buyer and storekeeper and was a stalwart of the Orange District Cricket Association.